-32. At the November 14, 2019 work session, Ms. Mallo and Board Member Dr. Chao Wu presented alternative plans from the Superintendent's Plan.
+15. At the November 14, 2019 work session, Board members Jennifer Mallo and Dr. Chao Wu presented alternative plans from the Superintendent's Plan.
 The Local Board voted to use Ms. Mallo's plan as a base and work from it (Consolidated Plan).

-- 33. In the Consolidated Plan, the students in polygons known as "the 32s" (132, 1132, 2132) were moved from Clemens Crossing Elementary School (ES) to Bryant Woods ES, a school much farther away from the neighborhoods comprising the 32s.
+16. In the Consolidated Plan, the students in polygons known as "the 32s" (132, 1132, 2132) were moved from Clemens Crossing Elementary School (ES) to Bryant Woods ES, a school much farther away from the neighborhoods comprising the 32s.
 The Board had lengthy discussions about this move, in addition to discussing several nearby elementary schools in the region known as Columbia West that were overcapacity.
 Several times Ms. Coombs questioned whether it was necessary to move the 32s and she made suggestions for avoiding the move.
-The 32s were in play during discussion, but ultimately the move to Bryant Woods ES was incorporated into the Consolidated Plan. - 34.
-On November 18, 2019, the Board continued to address the elementary schools.
+The 32s were in play during discussion, but ultimately the move to Bryant Woods ES was incorporated into the Consolidated Plan.

+17. On November 18, 2019, the Board continued to address the elementary schools.
 Ms. Coombs expressed her view that she did not want to move the 32s.
 Finally, the Board took a straw vote on the Consolidated Plan, which had been revised during the work sessions.
-In the straw vote, Ms. Coombs voted in favor of the Consolidated Plan. - against the move, along with three other Board members, and the motion on that moved failed.
+In the straw vote, Ms. Coombs voted in favor of the Consolidated Plan.

+18. On November 21, 2019, during the final vote on the 32s, Ms. Coombs voted against the move, along with three other Board members, and the motion on that move failed.
 Ms. Mallo quickly moved for a recess and the Board recessed.
 More than four of the members, including Ms. Coombs, entered the Board meeting room, adjacent to the Board hearing room; thus, a quorum was present.
 The members discussed that the failed vote on the 32s would cause the entire Plan to "fall apart."
 The members were highly upset and emotional, with Ms. Coombs crying.
 Some decried Ms. Coombs' vote and others cautioned against bullying her.
-Ms.

-Coombs mentioned she felt bullied by both sides, referring to public pressure.
+Ms. Coombs mentioned she felt bullied by both sides, referring to public pressure.
 Ms. Coombs again wondered whether Clemens Crossing ES could accommodate the additional students.
+Ms. Coombs realized hers was the swing vote and she said she would move to reconsider the vote.

-Ms. - 36.
-When the members reentered the hearing room after a four-minute recess and the meeting resumed, Ms. Coombs moved to reconsider the last vote and a new vote was taken.
+19. When the members reentered the meeting room after a four-minute recess and the meeting resumed, Ms. Coombs moved to reconsider the last vote and a new vote was taken.
 She said she was voting in favor of the move because otherwise, the entire Plan would fall apart.
 She was tearful and emotional at the time.
 Ms. Coombs voted in favor of moving the 32s to Bryant Woods ES and the votes on the Redistricting Plan continued without further delay.

-- 37. On December 17, 2019, Ms. Coombs voted with three other Board members to ratify the vote on the 32s. - 38.
-On February 14, 2020, the Open Meetings Compliance Board issued a written decision finding that the Local Board had violated the Open Meetings Act when a quorum met in the meeting room on November 21, 2019 and discussed Board business outside of the public eye. - 39.
-On March 26, 2020, the Open Meetings Compliance Board cautioned the Local Board against texting each other privately during public meetings, as two Board members did on November 18, 2019.
+20. On December 17, 2019, Ms. Coombs moved and voted with three other Board members to ratify the vote on the 32s.

+21. On February 14, 2020, the Open Meetings Compliance Board issued a written decision finding that the Local Board had violated the Open Meetings Act when a quorum met in the meeting room on November 21, 2019 and discussed Board business outside of the public eye.

+22. On March 26, 2020, the Open Meetings Compliance Board cautioned the Local Board against texting each other privately during public meetings, as two had done on November 18, 2019.